ehurturk/js-eval/README.md

     ```

 ## Errors:
+- check syntax errors:
+  - `let a = c = 3` should produce a syntax error.
 - assign request of not previously declared variable:
   - should I produce an error OR should I declare it as a new variable? (currently producing an error)